 Whenever they need to be undisturbed (such as when they’re working on something that requires focus or in a meeting), successful people turn off all but the essential notifications on their phones.
 In fact, throughout the day, they keep push notifications for personal apps turned off — this removes the temptation to glance down at the phone when it pings.

-Not only does this contribute to greater performance at work, it also eliminates the incredibly rude (and unfortunately common) habit of looking at one’s phone for something menial when in company.
+Not only does this contribute to greater performance at work, but it also eliminates the vulgar (and unfortunately common) habit of looking at one’s phone for something menial when in company.

 2. Regularly Delete Old Apps

-It’s time consuming to turn off alerts app by app.
+It’s time-consuming to turn off the alerts app by app.
 You can speed up the process by deleting all those apps you downloaded only to realize they have no value for you.

-Successful people make a habit of going through their phone every couple of months to delete such apps.
+Successful people make a habit of reviewing their phone every couple of months to delete unnecessary apps.
 This digital minimalism approach can also help you feel more organized and calmer.

 3. Send Emails During Business Hours